ng-alain/delon/docs/import.en-US.md

 **Lazy loading script**

-The above import script method will package the code directly into `scripts.js`, which will cause the `scripts.js` to become larger. ng-alain provides another delayed loading CDN library script solution for low-usage services.
+The above import script method will package the code directly into `scripts.js`, which will cause the `scripts.js` to become larger.
+NG-ALAIN provides another delayed loading CDN library script solution for low-usage services.
 (Example: [zip](https://cdn.bootcss.com/jszip/3.1.5/jszip.min.js) compression), you can use [LazyService](/util/lazy) to delay loading remote CDN scripts.

 ### How to use

 Angular is using TypeScript language, and all types must be clearly defined to be used.
-For details, please refer to [Angular 如何使用第三方库](https://zhuanlan.zhihu.com/p/35796451).
+For details, please refer to [Angular How to use third-party libraries](https://zhuanlan.zhihu.com/p/35796451).

 A sample code for the call: